gdbroman/broman.blog/_posts/2020/2021-01-04-all-we-do-is-signal.md

 Also not caring about signaling is a form of signaling - inescapably! all we do is signal.

 How many layers of meta-cognition would you like to obscure it with?
+This freedom we have.

-This is the freedom we have.
+Ultimately, we want to be seen - period!
+So really, love is the biggest freedom we have.